 All components of a job step will have the same step ID value.
 If job steps are launched on subsets of the job components there may be gaps in the step ID values for individual job components.

-Slurm environment variables will be set independently for each component of the job by appending "_PACK_GROUP_" and a sequence number the the usual name.
-In addition, the "SLURM_JOB_ID" environment variable will contain the job ID of the heterogeneous job leader and "SLURM_PACK_SIZE" will contain the number of components in the job.
+Slurm environment variables will be set independently for each component of the job by appending "_HET_GROUP_" and a sequence number the usual name.
+In addition, the "SLURM_JOB_ID" environment variable will contain the job ID of the heterogeneous job leader and "SLURM_HET_SIZE" will contain the number of components in the job.
 If using srun with a single specific het group (for instance --het-group=1) "SLURM_JOB_ID" will contain the job ID of that specific component, behaving like a regular (non-heterogeneous job).
 For example:

 The various MPI implementations rely heavily upon Slurm environment variables for proper operation.
 A single MPI applications executing in a single MPI_COMM_WORLD require a uniform set of environment variables that reflect a single job allocation.
 The example below shows how Slurm sets environment variables for MPI.

 Create a heterogeneous resource allocation containing one node with 256GB of memory and a feature of "haswell" plus 2176 cores on 32 nodes with a feature of "knl".
-Then launch a program called "master" on the "haswell" node and "slave" on the "knl" nodes.
+Then launch a program called "server" on the "haswell" node and "client" on the "knl" nodes.
 Each application will be in its own MPI_COMM_WORLD.

-This variation of the above example launches programs "master" and "slave" in a single MPI_COMM_WORLD.
+This variation of the above example launches programs "server" and "client" in a single MPI_COMM_WORLD.

-The SLURM_PROCID and SLURM_TASKID environment variables will be set to reflect a global task rank (both environment variables will have the same value).
+The SLURM_PROCID environment variable will be set to reflect a global task rank.
 Each spawned process will have a unique SLURM_PROCID.

 Similarly, the SLURM_NPROCS and SLURM_NTASKS environment variables will be set to reflect a global task count (both environment variables will have the same value).
 SLURM_NTASKS will be set to the total count of tasks in all components.
 Note that the task rank and count values are needed by MPI and typically determined by examining Slurm environment variables.

-The backfill scheduler has limiations in how it tracks usage of CPUs and memory in the future.
-This typically requires the backfill scheduler be able to allocate each component of a heterogeneous job on a different node in order to begin its resource allocation, even if multiple compoents of the job do actually get allocated resources on the same node.
+The backfill scheduler has limitations in how it tracks usage of CPUs and memory in the future.
+This typically requires the backfill scheduler be able to allocate each component of a heterogeneous job on a different node in order to begin its resource allocation, even if multiple components of the job do actually get allocated resources on the same node.